 In our conventional HMM-based unit selection system, the statistical modeling techniques used in the HMM-based parametric synthesis were introduced in order to incorporate the advantages of SPSS systems.
 Although the system robustness can be improved, there are still some problems.
 First, decision tree is a simple model that it cannot express complex context dependencies, as well as the long term relationship between consecutive linguistic frames.
 This limitation will degrade the unit selection results.
 Suboptimal units may be selected for the target context.
 Second, as only concatenation costs at the boundaries of candidate units are evaluated, the expressiveness consistency of the selected unit sequence cannot be guaranteed.
 Systems built on high expressiveness corpus, such as the provided audio book corpus with various style variation, will suffer from instability problems.

-In order to alleviate those problems, we proposed to add context embedding features to guide the unit selection process last year, which was inspired by [13].
-An LSTM-RNN based acoustic model was used to extract these features in our system.
+In order to alleviate those problems, we proposed to add context embedding features to guide the unit selection process last year, which was inspired by [14].
+A LSTM-RNN based acoustic model was used to extract these features in our system.
 Deep neural networks have shown superiority over decision trees in dealing with context features[4].
 Context feature dependencies within one frame or between consecutive frames can be compactly represented by deep neural networks.
 So the first problem can be addressed.
-As deep neural network based acoustic models can generate stable feature sequence, expressiveness consistency of the selected units is supposed to be improved when the context embedding feature sequence of the target context are used to guide unit selection procedure.
+As deep neural network based acoustic models can generate stable feature sequence, expressiveness consistency of the selected units is supposed to be improved when the context embedding feature sequence of the target context are used to guide unit selection procedure[2].
+In this work, one more phone-level DNN acoustic models was built to predict the embedding vectors and are integrated into unit selection criterion[15].
+Phone-level models can better capture the dependencies among consecutive candidate units and are expected to be more appropriate for the unit selection.
+Therefore, a conventional statistical models, a LSTM-RNN based acoustic model and a DNN based unit embedding model were trained in the training phase of our system.
+In synthesis phase, the distance cost of frame and phone-level embedding features was incorporated to the selection criterion and used to guide unit selection process.
+Figure 1 illustrates this upgraded framework of HMM-based unit selection system.

-Figure 1: Flowchart of the IFLYTEK unit selection system.
+Figure 1: Flowchart of the USTC unit selection system.